franzpisto/franzpisto/content/about.md

 _What about my passion for the web?_ It all started during my first two years of high school.
 I had a friend from India that was very good in making websites.

-I start to improve my skills and I published my first website, pistonet, during 2009 a the age of 17.
+I started to improve my skills and I published my first website, pistonet, during 2009 a the age of 17.

 But I jumped in a new world (for me) only during 2012, when I discover WordPress, its plugins, its themes and, most of all, the SEO.

 I started [Stintup.com](https://www.stintup.com/) and it was my job during universities years.
 Thanks to Stintup I traveled a lot, both for business reasons and just for passion.
 I visited more than 25 countries, I achieved press membership in MWC Barcelona, Geneva International Motor Show, AME Padua, EXPO 2015 and many other events.

-Now I just want to share with you my experience, building a nice and fast website that can help you to achieve your next objectives too.
+**Now I just want to share with you my experience, building a nice and fast website that can help you to achieve your next objectives too**.

 ## What I do here with franzpisto.com?